Oregon City This was the final stop in the 2000 mile long trail--Oregon City.

 1853 Congress carves Washington Territory out of Oregon Territory 1854 Legislature prohibits sale of arms and ammunition to Indians.
 Legislature prohibits sale of ardent spirits to Indians.
 Legislature bars testimony of "Negroes, mulattoes, and Indians, or persons one half or more of Indian blood" in proceedings involving a white person

 1854 Murphy, Elijah B Davidson, Whitman, Thomas Lucas and J. B. Smith donate 640 acres of land for a town.
 A vote is taken to decide on the name of the town.
 The choices are Cincinnati, Dover and Monmouth.
 A tie results between Dover and Monmouth, and Ira F. M. Butler, the chairman of the town committee, casts the deciding vote for Monmouth.
 1855 March 18, the town is surveyed and divided into 16 blocks.
 Fifteen acres were designated for the university.
 One block was reserved for a public square.
 Sales of the rest of the land financed the university.
-1855 Pacific Railroad Surveys examine potential routes Rogue River Indian War commences Yakima Indian War commences.
-U.S. Army orders closure of settlements east of Cascades because of warfare with Indians
+1855 Pacific Railroad Surveys examine potential routes 1855 Both the Rogue River Indian Wars and the Yakima Indian Wars commences.
+The U.S. Army orders closure of settlements east of Cascades because of warfare with Indians

 Monmouth University is founded.
 Forty life scholarships are issued at $500 each.
 A small grammar school building, 20 feet by 10 feet, was built on a corner of the public square.
 The Christian church shared the use of the building.
 Monmouth University, patterned after Bethany College in West Virginia, is founded by the Disciples of Christ.
 The school shares space with the newly organized First Christian Church of Monmouth.
 The 20x30 foot building stands on the corner of Main Street and Monmouth Avenue.
 Board is available for students in good families at $2.50 to $3.00 a week.
 1858, The first building to be built on university property is finished at a cost of $5,000.
 It measures 40 feet by 60 feet and also was shared by the Christian church.